Baojun 510: Export markets

 In 2020, SAIC-GM-Wuling began exporting the facelifted 510 to Latin America under the Chevrolet Groove nameplate.
 It is also exported to the Middle East and Mexico since late 2021.

 Replacement

-In late 2019, Baojun introduced the RS-3, which acted as the successor to the 510, but sold alongside it as a premium option.
+In late 2019, Baojun introduced the RS-3, which acted as the successor to the 510 but was sold alongside it as a premium option.
+The 510 continued production until September 2025, when it was discontinued in China, with the RS-3 also ending production around 2023.

+For export markets as the Chevrolet Groove, a second-generation Groove debuted in 2025.

+Safety

+Latin NCAP

+The Groove in its most basic Latin American configuration obtained 0 stars from Latin NCAP in 2024 (similar to Euro NCAP 2014).